Epitome87/Understanding-TypeScript-Journey/README.md

 Added in JavaScript ES6 or more recent are some important features.
 We will examine a few of them.

 - `const` is a variable type which cannot be changed.
-TypeScript throws an error when we try to make a reassignment to a `const` variable.
+TypeScript throws an error (during development) when we try to make a reassignment to a `const` variable, whereas JavaScript only complains during runtime.
 - `let` is a variable which can be changed.
 It is similar to `var` (which you should not use any more).
 - `let` and `const` have different scopes than `var`
   - `var` has global and function scope (variables outside of functions available everywhere, those defined in functions only available there)
-  - With `var`, JS doesn't know any other scope besides function and global, so using `var` in an if-statement makes the variable available globally -- not ideal!
+  - **With `var`, JS doesn't know any other scope besides function and global**, so using `var` in an if-statement makes the variable available globally -- not ideal!
-- `let` and `const` introduce the concept of block scope -- always available in the block you define it or lower block.
-Blocks almost always snippet surrounded by curly braces
+- `let` and `const` introduce the concept of **block scope** -- always available in the block you define it or lower blocks.
+A block is almost always a code snippet surrounded by curly braces (if-statement, for-loop, function, or even just curly braces you place without necessity)

 ### Arrow Functions

 Another major feature added in ES6 were _arrow functions_.

+We write the function as an expression, which you store in a variable:

 ```js
 const add = (a, b) => {